Padmavathi-SJ/BYTS/Leetcode Problems/Problems with code.md

 }
 ```

+* DFS - DFS uses stack data structure.
+* It will traverse from the root node to dead end of that node, if it reaches the dead end, then only it will backtrack to check the previous nodes adjavent nodes.

 ### 42. Trapping Rain Water:

 **Given n non-negative integers representing an elevation map where the width of each bar is 1, compute how much water it can trap after raining.**